Library information for new staff

 Welcome to your Library

-Discover your Library – explore the Library Home Page and take a Library Tour.
+Discover your Library – explore the Library Home Page and take a look around the Library spaces.

 See your Library Liaison Contact for a personal orientation to JCU Library Services and learn how the Library can support your teaching and research.

-Finding journals and other publications held at JCU
+Finding journals, books and other publications held at JCU

-• Start with One Search on the Library Home Page – searches across databases, ejournals and the Library’s print collections (with a small number of exceptions)
+• Start with One Search – the main search bar on the Library Home Page.
+This searches across databases, ejournals and the Library’s print collections (with a small number of exceptions).
+See our Using One Search Guide to get the most out of it.

 • Browse Library Guides